dba vs phd

 Universities Offering DBA Programs

-• University of Manchester – Alliance Manchester Business School (UK) – Part-time DBA focusing on strategic leadership.
+• University of Manchester Alliance Manchester Business School, UK

-• SP Jain School of Global Management (Dubai/Singapore/Australia) – Flexible DBA for working executives.
+• SP Jain School of Global Management, Dubai, Singapore, Australia

 Universities Offering PhD Programs